conaticus/boolean/README.md

 #### Docker

-For Docker users, simply run
+For Docker users, simply run `docker-compose up` _after_ configuring the env file.

--   `docker build --tag boolean:latest .`
--   `docker run -d --restart unless-stopped boolean:latest`
+To update your install of Boolean run `docker-compose down` to bring Boolean down and build again using `docker-compose up --build`.
+Make sure to pull down latest changes from git using `git pull origin master` or use the built-in script `scripts/update.sh`.

 #### Running the bot